 “We are not recognizing words by quickly spelling them out or identifying parts of words, as some researchers have suggested.
 Instead, neurons in a small brain area remember how the whole word looks — using what could be called a visual dictionary,” he says.

-This small area in the brain, called the visual word form area, is found in the left side of the visual cortex, opposite from the fusiform face area on the right side, which remembers how faces look.
+This small area in the brain, called the visual word form area (VWFA), is found in the left side of the visual cortex, opposite from the fusiform face area on the right side, which remembers how faces look.
 “One area is selective for a whole face, allowing us to quickly recognize people, and the other is selective for a whole word, which helps us read quickly,” Riesenhuber says.

 The study asked 25 adult participants to learn a set of 150 nonsense words.
 The brain plasticity associated with learning was investigated with functional magnetic resonance imaging (fMRI), both before and after training.